Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+1.18
+- Updated for KSP 1.7
+- included is the move of a CRP template to its proper place; it was erroneously appearing under classic stock (Thanks JadeOfMaar!)

 1.17.2
 - Fixed overchange of Equipment costs for OmniConverter templates.
 - Fixed incorrect display of Equipment costs in the Operations Manager.